A Natural Introduction to Fine-Tuning: The concept of naturalness

-This view on physics implies a certain sense of scientific reductionism \cite{Wall2016} as the behaviour of physical systems seem to be determined by the laws of nature on the smallest parts and we do not regard any consequences for complexity.
-However, this view is actually wrong due to the concept of \emph{emergence}: this gives a holistic view on physics, namely that macroscopic theories can not be fully described by the interactions at microscopic scales since due to the high number of degrees of freedom involved some new phenomena may occur in the macroscopic theory not present in the microscopic one.
-A de facto example is the weather: although the equations and principles are not that hard to understand, together they tend to a highly nontrivial system which is hard to predict.\\ \\ According to our previous section, naturalness would only apply to marginal parameters since they are effectively dimensionless.
+This view on physics implies a certain sense of scientific reductionism \cite{Wall2016} as the behaviour of physical systems seems to be determined by the laws of nature on the smallest parts and we do not regard any consequences of complexity.
+However, this view is actually wrong due to the concept of \emph{emergence}: this gives a holistic view on physics, namely that macroscopic theories cannot be fully described by the interactions at microscopic scales since due to the high number of degrees of freedom involved some new phenomena may occur in the macroscopic theory not present in the microscopic one.
+A de facto example is the weather: although the equations and principles are not that hard to understand, together they tend to a highly non-trivial system which is hard to simulate.\\ \\ According to our previous section, naturalness would only apply to marginal parameters since they are effectively dimensionless.
 This should raise two questions: how can a dimensionless parameter's value change under RG flow and what about (ir)relevant parameters.
-The answer is simply put: quantum effects\footnote{We know why this happens, unlike in movies...} \cite{borrelli2019practice, hossenfelder2019screams, Wall2016}.
-Going to lower energy scale also determines which particles and forces tend to activate or deactivate at such scales.
-The contribution of these new ``sources'' can effectively change the value of the parameters\footnote{Although some parameters can be protected due to a symmetry principle, we will not go deeper into this.}, whether they are relevant, irrelevant or marginal.\\ In this regard one defines a parameter to be \emph{technically natural} \cite{borrelli2019practice, hossenfelder2019screams, Wall2016} if its value in the IR is nearly independent of its value in UV.
-Since in most cases we don't know the theory in UV, the parameters could have any value and the choice does not affect what happens at low energies.
-It reflects the idea that we should not cherry-pick our parameters and that a theory at low energies is likely even if we had randomly picked the parameters at high energies\footnote{Note that this is a purely mathematical change, not one which may actually happen.}.
-This is not the same as saying the IR and UV theories decouple, as the first is still dependent on the latter.
-We just don't have to know about what happens at the smallest distances to accurately predict phenomena at large distances.
-Technically unnatural numbers would therefore be constants for which their value in the UV has to be finely tuned in order to have a certain value in the IR.\\ Examples of technically unnatural values include the mass and self-energy of the electron, the difference of pion masses, the absence of flavour changing neutral currents, etc. This last problem was resolved by introducing the charm quark and is the only prediction ever made on technical naturalness.
-Three failures which we will come back to include the cosmological constant, the Higgs boson mass and the strong CP problem.
+The answer is simply put: quantum effects \cite{Wall2016, borrelli2019practice, hossenfelder2019screams}.
+Going to lower energy scales also determines which particles and forces tend to activate or deactivate at that level.
+The contribution of these new `sources' can effectively change the value of the parameters,\footnote{Although some parameters can be protected due to a symmetry principle.
+We will not go deeper into this.} whether they are relevant, irrelevant or marginal.\\ In this respect one defines a parameter to be \emph{technically natural} \cite{Wall2016, borrelli2019practice, hossenfelder2019screams} if its value in the IR is nearly independent of its value in the UV.
+Since in most cases we do not know the theory in the UV, the parameters could have any value and the choice does not affect what happens at low energies.
+It reflects the idea that we should not cherry-pick our parameters and that a theory at low energies is likely even if we had randomly picked the parameters at high energies.\footnote{Note that this is a purely mathematical change, not one which may actually happen.} This is not the same as saying the IR and UV theories decouple, as the first is still dependent on the latter.
+We just do not have to know about what happens at the smallest distances to accurately predict phenomena at large distances.
+Conversely, technically unnatural numbers would therefore be constants for which their value in the UV has to be finely tuned in order to have a certain value in the IR.\\ Examples of technically unnatural values include the mass and self-energy of the electron, the difference of pion masses, the absence of flavour changing neutral currents, etc. This last problem was resolved by introducing the charm quark and is the only prediction ever made on technical naturalness.
+Three failures which we will come back to include the cosmological constant, the Higgs boson mass, and the strong CP problem.